Skip to main content

 Attribute Required: YES

-Scope: Group
+Scope: User or Group

 IMPORTANT: The values chosen under "VALUE" (red box) section must be provided to your LawVu implementation team to create the mapping between LawVu's role and the values configured.
 The value on your side must be manually matched to the corresponding value on the LawVu site by a LawVu technician.